jgraham0325/land-register-api-docs/docs/api-documentation/V1.13/index.md

 **Contractors**
 {: .govuk-body}

-Contractors can use the Data Export API to extract data from the service both as JSON and CSV format.
+Contractors can use the Data Export API to extract data from the service in CSV format.
 These endpoints allow you to extract most Work information efficiently for the organisation you are working on behalf of. <code>swa_code</code> parameters are available on the endpoints which can be used by contractors to provide the SWA code of the promoter they are working on behalf of.
 Additionally, contractors can carry out promoter workflows via the <code>work-api</code>.
 {: .govuk-body}

 **Open Data**